Ice Peak: Big Raven Formation

-The Big Raven Formation includes Icefall Cone, Ridge Cone, the Snowshoe Lava Field and the Sheep Track Member.
-All of these features consist of alkali basalt and hawaiite with the exception of the Sheep Track Member which comprises a small volume of trachyte pumice.
+The Big Raven Formation includes the Icefall and Ridge cones, as well as the Snowshoe Lava Field and the Sheep Track Member.
+All of these features consist of alkali basalt and hawaiite with the exception of the Sheep Track Member which consists of a small volume of trachyte pumice.
 Early volcanism in the Snowshoe Lava Field deposited material that was quenched by ice and meltwater, resulting in piles of tuff breccia, pillow lava and pillow breccia such as Tennena Cone.
-Cinder cones such as Cocoa Crater and Coffee Crater were created by subsequent lava fountain eruptions in a subaerial environment.
+Cinder cones such as the Cocoa and Coffee craters were created by subsequent lava fountain eruptions in a subaerial environment.
 The Saucer was formed by a later subaerial fissure eruption that was not accompanied by lava fountaining.
 Instead, lava issued quietly and flowed into Shaman Creek in the east and Taweh Creek in the west.

 The Sheep Track Member is the product of a small but violent VEI-3 eruption from the southwestern flank of Ice Peak.
 It was deposited on all lava flows and cinder cones in the Snowshoe Lava Field with the exception of The Saucer, which likely postdates the Sheep Track eruption.
 The source of the Sheep Track pumice is unknown, but it probably originated from a vent hidden under Tencho Glacier.
 Argon–argon dating indicates that the pumice was deposited by an explosive eruption sometime in the last 7,000 years, most likely around 950 CE.

 Basement

 Ice Peak is underlain by the Pyramid Formation, which consists mainly of Pleistocene rhyolite and trachyte lava flows, domes and thick piles of pyroclastic breccia.
 Also underlying Ice Peak are alkali basalt lava flows and flow breccia of the Tenchen Member of the Nido Formation, which were erupted from multiple older volcanoes during the Pliocene.
 The southern edge of the Ice Peak pile laps out against Miocene comenditic or trachytic pumice and ash flows of the Armadillo Formation.
 The oldest geological formation underlying Ice Peak is the Raspberry Formation, which consists of Miocene alkali basalt and minor hawaiite and mugearite.
 These volcanic rocks are in the form of lava flows, flow breccia and agglutinate, although pillow lava and tuff breccia occur locally.
-Underlying the Raspberry Formation are sedimentary, volcanic and metamorphic rocks of the Stikinia terrane, which are Paleozoic and Mesozoic in age.
+Underlying the Raspberry Formation are sedimentary, volcanic or metamorphic rocks of the Stikinia terrane, which are Paleozoic and Mesozoic in age.

 Name and etymology

 The name of the peak became official on January 2, 1980, and was adopted on the National Topographic System map 104G after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
-Several other features on or near the flanks of Ice Peak have names that were also adopted on January 2, 1980, including Tennena Cone, Keda Cone, Koosick Bluff and Ornostay Bluff.
+Several other features on or near the flanks of Ice Peak have names that were also adopted on January 2, 1980, including Keda Cone, Koosick Bluff, Tennena Cone and Ornostay Bluff.
 Ice Peak is tautological with Ice Mountain, another name for Mount Edziza referring to its cover of glacial ice.
 The Ice Peak stratovolcano is sometimes referred to as Ice Volcano.